 For example, last year your rate is 17.5%, the previous year's rate is 10.5%, so your PIR is 10.5%.

-Previously non-residents investors could only use the 28% PIR.
+Previously non-resident investors could only use the 28% PIR.
 This means you are over-taxed in comparison with the tax rates you would face if you invested directly in the assets in the PIE.
 In particular, if you directly invest into foreign-sourced assets, the income is not subject to New Zealand tax.

 Two new types of PIE have been introduced that correct this treatment.

 - A foreign investment zero-rate PIE that invests the vast majority of its funds offshore.
 This PIE applies the 0% prescribed investor rate to all income attributed to notified foreign investors.

 - A foreign investment variable-rate PIE that invests its funds both in New Zealand and offshore.
 Notified foreign investors in this category of PIE face various tax rates, depending on the source and type of the income.